Road Safety Manual

 Global road safety performance targets

-Following a request of the World Health Assembly (WHA) in 2016, the World Health Organization (WHO) collaborated with other United Nations agencies and regional commissionis and the United National Road Safety Collaborations (UNRSC) to develop 12 voluntary Global Road Safety Performance Targets.
+Following a request of the World Health Assembly (WHA) in 2016, the World Health Organization (WHO) collaborated with other United Nations agencies and regional commissions and the United National Road Safety Collaborations (UNRSC) to develop 12 voluntary Global Road Safety Performance Targets.
 Consensus on the targets among United Nations Member State was achieved in 2017.

 These 12 targets are shown in Box 2.3 below.
 Each target represents a specific goal to be achieved at the global level, based on combined efforts of individual countries that wish to contribute to the global objectives.
 It should be noted that the time horizon for all targets is 2030, except for the first target where it is 2020.
 The baseline for all targets is 2018.